Why top streamers are leaving Twitch

-According to multiple former Twitch employees familiar with the company’s strategy, Twitch has started to offer big streamers less money for similar amounts of work, or in some cases to not offer the sorts of contracts it used to at all.
-Several members of the streaming industry with knowledge of Twitch contract offers, as well as former Twitch staff, say that Lupo, in particular, got “lowballed” by Twitch, which made YouTube’s offer more tantalizing.
+According to multiple former Twitch employees familiar with the company’s strategy, Twitch has started to offer big streamers less money for similar amounts of work or, in some cases, to not offer the sorts of contracts it used to at all.
+Several members of the streaming industry with knowledge of Twitch’s contract offers as well as former Twitch staff say that Lupo, in particular, got “lowballed” by Twitch, which made YouTube’s offer more tantalizing.
 The industry members and former Twitch staffers spoke to The Post under the condition of anonymity because they were not authorized to speak about these deals publicly.
-Lupo, Twitch, and YouTube declined to comment on contract specifics.
+Lupo, Twitch and YouTube declined to comment on contract specifics.

-The lower offer was relative to Lupo’s previous contract, which was negotiated two years ago, around the time that several major streamers — including mainstream darling Tyler “Ninja” Blevins and first-person shooter mastermind Michael “Shroud” Grzesiek — left Twitch.
-Some went to YouTube and others Facebook, while Blevins and Grzesiek struck deals with the now-defunct Microsoft-owned streaming platform Mixer.
-This incentivized Twitch to lock down its remaining stars with more attractive contracts.
+The purported lower offer was relative to Lupo’s previous contract, which was negotiated two years ago, around the time that several major streamers — including mainstream darling Tyler “Ninja” Blevins and first-person-shooter mastermind Michael “Shroud” Grzesiek — left Twitch.
+Some went to YouTube and others Facebook, while Blevins and Grzesiek struck deals with the now-defunct Microsoft-owned live-streaming platform Mixer.
+This exodus incentivized Twitch to lock down its remaining stars with more attractive contracts.

 But now the game has changed.
 When Blevins and Grzesiek moved to Mixer, their audiences underwent a marked downsizing.
 Mixer folded last year, and Blevins and Grzesiek both ultimately made their way back to Twitch.
-Where once it seemed like the livestreaming industry was on the verge of a sea change, Mixer’s bold salvo ended up just reinforcing the status quo.
+Where once it seemed like the live-streaming industry was on the verge of a sea change, Mixer’s bold salvo ended up just reinforcing the status quo.
 Not only that, it demonstrated that many viewers within Twitch’s ecosystem, when deprived of their favorite big streamers, will just find other Twitch streamers to take their place.

-Twitch accounts for over 65% of total livestreaming hours watched — compared to YouTube’s 23% and Facebook’s 11% — remaining top dog by a wide margin.
+Twitch accounts for over 65 percent of total live-streaming hours watched — compared to YouTube’s 23 percent and Facebook’s 11 percent — remaining top dog by a wide margin.
 This is an especially impressive feat considering YouTube and Facebook are, in terms of sheer user numbers, vastly larger than Twitch.
 The former two sites boast user bases of nearly 3 billion and 2 billion, respectively, while the latter is visited by roughly 140 million unique users per month.
 (Twitch is owned by Amazon, whose founder, Jeff Bezos, owns The Washington Post.)

 Now Twitch is bargaining from a place of confidence.
 That allows it to reevaluate previous deals made when streamers had more leverage.